zbhavyai/containers/micrometer-prometheus-grafana/README.md

 Micrometer is a vendor-neutral application metrics facade.
 This example demonstrates how to collect metrics from a Java (Quarkus) application using Micrometer, store them in Prometheus, and visualize them with Grafana.

-The Grafana dashboard used in this example is slightly modified version of [JVM Micrometer](https://grafana.com/grafana/dashboards/4701) dashboard.
-The Prometheus data source is pre-configured in the dashboard.
-They both are [provisioned](https://grafana.com/tutorials/provision-dashboards-and-data-sources/).
+Grafana is [provisioned](https://grafana.com/tutorials/provision-dashboards-and-data-sources/) with Prometheus datasource and a slightly modified [JVM (Micrometer)](https://grafana.com/grafana/dashboards/4701-jvm-micrometer/) dashboard.

 ## Launching